ElianHugh/enumr/README.md

 )
 ```

 Numeric enums also differ in that their members do *not* need to have values explicitly defined.
-Instead, each member value is either the index of the member, or the value of the previous member + 1.
+Instead, each member value is either the index of the member, or the value of the previous member + 1 (implicit definition).
 E.g.

 ```r
 # An enum without values defined